rafaelha/vscode-flamegraph/README.md

 ## Commands

--   `Flamegraph: Profile active file with py-spy` - Profile the active file with py-spy and display the results inline.
+-   `Flamegraph: Profile file with py-spy` - Profile the active file with py-spy and display the results inline.

 -   `Flamegraph: Load Profile` - Load a profile from a file.
 Currently only py-spy profiles are supported.